sfl0r3nz05/TelematicsNetworkDesign/LXCDemo/README.md

 lxc profile device add default eth0 nic name=eth0 nictype=p2p --project client2-website
 ```

-***Note:*** *We have changed the networking config for this nic device to be p2p rather than bridge to demonstrate the ability to have different default profiles in separate projects.*
+> **Note:**: *We have changed the networking config for this nic device to be p2p rather than bridge to demonstrate the ability to have different default profiles in separate projects.*

 ### Create the containers